Friday 27 March 2026

 Noah Takes Second Place in the Reading Mini Marathon

 Many congratulations to Noah in Year 8 who completed the Reading ‘mini’ marathon last weekend, coming second place in his group.
 Noah completed the 3km in an incredibly fast time of 9 minutes and 6 seconds.
-As well as this, Noah’s personal best for a 5k park run is 16 minutes and 46 seconds.
+As well as this, Noah did his local 5k park run in 16 minutes 46 seconds which is the U14 course record.
 Well done Noah!

 DIVISIONAL UPDATES